shining-grimace/midi-graph/README.md

 Various examples are included, testing various features:
 - `async` to test manually-generated MIDI events without loading a `.mid` file
+- `automation` to test various MIDI automation effects found in a `.mid` file
 - `chip` to test some of the basic audio generators and effects on a melody from a `.mid` file
+- `custom` to test registering and using a custom node (a sine wave)
+- `filter` to test modulating the cutoff frequency of a `FilterNode`
+- `json` to test loading and using a node graph from a JSON file (which includes a `.mid` file, a subtree stored in another file, and various built-in node types)
+- `lfo` to test various moduation effects using a low-frequency oscillator
 - `looping` to test a `.mid` file containing cue points, as well as controlling using manual async events
+- `polyphony` to test the `PolyphonyNode` with three voices playing simultaneously
 - `programs` to test storing multiple programs in the `BaseMixer`'s and changing during playback
-- `ron` to test loading and using a node graph from a RON file (which also specifies a `.mid` file to play)
 - `sf2` to test loading a soundfont from a `.sf2` file and applying it to a melody from a `.mid` file

 ## Testing